Mott Street

-Mott Street (勿街 (Mat6 gaai1)) is a narrow but busy thoroughfare that runs in a north–south direction in the New York City borough of Manhattan.
+Mott Street (勿街 (Mat6 gaai1)) is a narrow thoroughfare that runs in a north–south direction in the New York City borough of Manhattan.
 It is regarded as Chinatown's unofficial "Main Street".
 Mott Street runs from Bleecker Street in the north to Chatham Square in the south.
 It is a one-way street with southbound-running vehicular traffic only.

 History

 Early configuration

 Mott Street existed in its current configuration by the mid-18th century.
 At that time, Mott Street passed just to the east of the Collect Pond; Collect Park today is three blocks to the west at Centre Street.
 Like many streets that predated Manhattan's grid, Mott Street meandered around natural features of the landscape rather than running through or over them.
 It was the need to avoid the now-long since paved-over Collect Pond that gave Mott Street its characteristic "bend" to the northeast at Pell Street.

 Having been previously known as Old Street, as well as Winne Street (also spelled Wynne) for the section between Pell and Bleecker, Mott Street was renamed in the late 18th century to honor the prominent local family of the same name, likely in particular businessman Joseph Mott, a butcher and tavern owner who provided support to the rebel forces in the American Revolution.

 During the 19th century, the lower portion of Mott Street south of Canal Street was part of the Five Points, a notorious slum in lower Manhattan.
 In 1872, Wo Kee, a Chinese merchant, opened a general store on Mott Street near Pell Street.
 In the years to follow, Chinese immigrants would carve out an enclave around the intersection of Mott, Doyer, and Pell Streets.
 At the time, it was mostly Guangdongese males who immigrated, and what was to become Chinatown first began as a very small Bachelor's Society.
 Most of these immigrants were from Taishan, in southwestern Guangdong, China, so as a result it was originally a Taishanese community.
 That all changed during the 1960s, when an influx of Cantonese immigrants from Hong Kong and Taiwan began arriving, as well.
 As a result, Chinatown began expanding quickly, and Standard Cantonese, which is spoken in Guangzhou, China and in Hong Kong, became the dominant language of the neighborhood.
 Chinatown had fully emerged and grown into a veritable Little Hong Kong.

 Manhattan's Chinatown has since grown into the largest Chinatown in the United States, engulfing a large swathe of the Lower East Side.
 Nevertheless, the historic heart of Chinatown, as well as the primary destination for tourists, is still Mott Street between Canal Street and Chatham Square.
 This comprises the center of what is known as the Old Chinatown of Manhattan.